kubotal/kad-doc/kad/docs/getting-started/120-installation-existing-cluster.md

 ## Bootstrap

 The bootstrap process will modify the content of the repository.
-Therefore, you need to provide it with a GitHub token that has the appropriate permissions.
+Therefore, you need to provide it with a GitHub token (`PAT` for Personal Access Token) that has the appropriate permissions.
 (You can find more detailed information on this aspect in the [FluxCD documentation](https://fluxcd.io/flux/installation/bootstrap/github/#github-pat).)

 ``` bash